 Chuck Enderlin was born and raised in Little Rock, AR.
-He was a boy scout, alter server, and honor roll student at Little Rock Catholic High where is father, uncles, cousins, and grandfather had also attended.
-In high school, Chuck Enderlin participated in Marine Corps JROTC, earned his Eagle in Scouting, and worked in his parents’ second generation dry cleaning business.
-After college, he met his wife swing dancing in Pensacola.
-They have been married eight years and have two children.
+He was a boy scout, altar server, and honor roll student at Little Rock Catholic High where is father, uncles, cousins, and grandfather had also attended.
+In high school, Chuck participated in Marine Corps JROTC, earned his Eagle in Scouting, and worked in his parents’ second generation dry cleaning business.
+After college, he met his future wife, Jenny, while swing dancing at American Legion Post 33 in Pensacola.
+They have been happily married for nine years and have two little girls.

-Chuck Enderlin was assigned training in Quantico, VA; Pensacola, FL; and Meridian, MS where he earned his Wings of Gold in 2006.
-At the ceremony, his grandmother pinned onto him the very wings his grandfather wore during World War II.
-Afterward, Chuck was stationed in Oceana, VA and then in Beaufort, SC flying the F/A-18 Hornet.
-From there he deployed to the Western Pacific, flying missions along the North Korean Border and participated in exercises in Malaysia, Thailand, and Japan.
-Chuck also deployed to Helmand, Afghanistan where he scheduled various operations, including Operation Khanjar, the largest Marine offensive since Vietnam.
+Chuck trained in Quantico, VA; Pensacola, FL; and Meridian, MS where he earned his Wings of Gold in 2006.
+At the ceremony, his grandmother pinned onto him the very wings his late grandfather wore during World War II.
+After graduating, Chuck was stationed in Oceana, VA to learn the F/A-18 Hornet, and then in Beaufort, SC flying with the Hawks of VMFA(AW)-533.
+He deployed to the Western Pacific, flying missions along the North Korean Border and participating in exercises in Malaysia, Thailand, and Japan.
+Chuck later deployed to Helmand, Afghanistan where he scheduled air support operations, including Operation Khanjar, the largest Marine offensive since Vietnam.
 Afterward he returned to Meridian, MS to train the next generation of fighter pilots.
 During his career, Chuck was awarded the Afghanistan Campaign Medal, the Global War on Terror Expeditionary Medal, the NATO Medal, the NATO Medal-ISAF Afghanistan, the Presidential Unit Citation, and two Navy-Marine Corps Achievement Medals.

 The idea that where you start does not determine where you finish is woven into the American Dream.
 I am fortunate to have my parents as they provided me with a strong foundation.
 I was fortunate to attend the schools I did, to be able to gain experiences and knowledge that prepared me for what was to come.
 I am honored to serve in the United States Marine Corps alongside Marines of all races, colors, and creeds.
 What I have done has prepared me for the next step, applying my values to serve in Congress.